Friskney History, Family Crest & Coats of Arms

 Early History of the Friskney family

-Another 151 words (11 lines of text) covering the years 119 and 1193 are included under the topic Early Friskney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Friskney research.
+Another 76 words (5 lines of text) covering the years 119 and 1193 are included under the topic Early Friskney History in all our PDF Extended History products and printed products wherever possible.

 Friskney Spelling Variations